lbechberger/MLinPractice/Documentation.md

 - SVM
 ### Results

+When we finally ran it successfully with 25 features, we tried it with the SVM classifier, but that took too much time (nearly endless), so we used KNN with 4 NN on a 20000 sample subset and for the first time our Cohen kappa went from 0.0 to 0.1 and after some tuning (using more data) to 0.3.

 The big finale begins: What are the evaluation results you obtained with your classifiers in the different setups?
 Do you overfit or underfit?
 For the best